armeninants/ohmygraph/README.md

 `npm run update` is intended for production only, since it will reset all your local changes.

 ## License
+OhMyGraph Semantic Browser is written by [Armen Inants](http://armen.inants.com).

-This project is licensed under the Apache License 2.0 - see the [LICENSE](https://raw.githubusercontent.com/armeninants/ohmygraph/master/LICENSE) file for details.
+The project is licensed under the Apache License 2.0 - see the [LICENSE](https://raw.githubusercontent.com/armeninants/ohmygraph/master/LICENSE) file for details.